 How to know when it’s time to go Online

-Something that I find myself discussing quite a lot within my Get More Clients Saying Yes! course, which is currently running, is that it’s so easy these days to fall in to believing that an online business is the holy grail of a truly successful business.
+Something that I find myself discussing quite a lot within my Business from the Heart Membership is that it’s so easy these days to fall into the belief that an online business is the holy grail of a truly successful business.

 Now let me be clear at this point – I’m a HUGE fan of running a business online.
-This was always my big dream, and my own business is currently 99% online (I do the occasional speaking engagement, and a quarterly gathering for my membership community).
+Having a fully online business was always my Big Dream, and my business IS now 99% online (apart from the very occasional speaking engagement, and in-person gatherings for my membership community).

-I find it immensely exciting that we can reach a truly global audience, all without leaving home (I typically have people from the UK, USA, Canada, Australia, New Zealand, South Africa and all across Europe in my programmes – yet as I write this I’m snuggled up on a sofa in my pyjamas!).
-I also love it that we can use online technology to automate our processes so that people buy from us or book themselves into our diary in for consultations – even while we sleep!
+I find it immensely exciting that we can reach a global audience, all without leaving home (I typically have people from the UK, USA, Canada, Australia, New Zealand, South Africa and all across Europe in my programmes – yet as I write this I’m sitting in my garden in the sunshine!).
+I also love that we can use online technology to automate our processes so that people buy from us or book themselves into our diary for consultations – even while we sleep!

 But the problems come when you try to go online before you’re ready…

-You see, when someone comes across you online you have a miniscule amount of time to “hook” their attention before they move on.
+You see, when someone comes across you online you have a minuscule amount of time to “hook” their attention before they move on.
 This means that when someone lands on your website or social media profile it has to be crystal clear to them exactly what you do and how you can help them.
-They need to have that “Oh my gosh she really gets me, this could be the solution I’ve been looking for” feeling.
+They need to have that feeling of recognition: “Oh my gosh this is me, this could be the solution I’ve been looking for” feeling.
 Which makes them want to read on or click through to find out more.

-If there is anything at all bland, vague or very general about what you do people will be quick to move on.
+If there is anything at all bland, vague or very generic about what you do people will be quick to move on.

 The online world is much more unforgiving than the “real” world offline.
 Offline you can get away with being a little clumsy about how you communicate what you do, and a little vague and woolly about how you help people.
 This is because a personal relationship is also being developed, and a real-life conversation takes place that allows people to find out more about you.

-So if you can’t “hook” someone’s interest offline and lead them all the way through a process that ends in them buying from you (which means them actually giving you money in return for your service or product), then you really have very little chance online where competition is fierce and attention spans are shorter than a gnats.
+If you can’t “hook” someone’s interest offline and lead them all the way through a process that ends in them buying from you (which means them actually giving you money in return for your service or product), then you really have very little chance online where competition is fierce and attention spans are shorter than a forgetful gnat’s.

 If you go online too early it can really hurt your business…